Share this post:

 3) Heritage impact

-In conservation areas or for listed buildings, design tone and detail matter.
-Expect to provide heritage statements and detailed drawings.
+In Conservation Areas or for Listed Buildings, detail matters.
+Expect heritage statements and refined drawings.

 4) Parking / highway safety

 Loss of parking or visibility splays can trigger objections.
-Provide a clear plan showing retained/altered spaces and sightlines if you’re adding a crossover.
+Provide a plan showing retained/altered spaces and sightlines.

 5) Amenity & noise

-Roof terraces, balconies and side windows near boundaries can cause perceived overlooking and noise.
+Roof terraces, balconies and side windows near boundaries can cause overlooking.
 Consider privacy screens/obscure glazing.

 Special cases & tricky scenarios

-- Conservation areas / Listed buildings: expect tighter control.
-You may need Listed Building Consent alongside planning.
-Heritage statements and sympathetic detailing are key.
+- Conservation areas / Listed buildings: may require Listed Building Consent alongside planning; heritage-led design is key.

-- Flats & maisonettes: PD is very limited.
-Full planning is usually required even for small changes.
+- Flats & maisonettes: PD is limited; full planning is often required even for small changes.

-- Dropped kerb / crossover: separate approvals and highway standards apply.
-Visibility, drainage and materials matter.
+- Dropped kerb / crossover: separate highways approvals; check visibility, drainage and materials.

-- Solar panels: often PD on houses, but restrictions apply (projection from roof, heritage areas, highway frontages).
-Check GOV.UK guidance.
+- Solar panels: often PD on houses but restrictions apply (projection/placement, heritage, highways).
+See GOV.UK.

-- Decking & raised platforms: PD limits height and position near boundaries — exceed them and you’ll need planning.
+- Decking & raised platforms: PD height and proximity limits apply.

 After approval: conditions, building control & next steps

-Many approvals come with conditions — e.g. materials to match, privacy glazing, tree protection, or details to be approved before you start.
-Read them carefully and discharge any “pre-commencement” conditions before works begin.
+Most approvals include conditions—materials, privacy glazing, tree protection, or details to approve before you start.
+Discharge any “pre-commencement” conditions first.

-Next, move to your detailed Building Regulations drawings/specification, coordinate with a structural engineer, and notify your chosen building control body.
-Our guide makes the handover clear: Making Plans – Costs, Drawings & Approval.
+Then move to detailed Building Regulations drawings/specification, coordinate with a structural engineer, and notify your chosen control body.
+Helpful reads: Building Control Inspections · Certificates & Compliance Documents to Keep.

 Planning Permission: FAQs